014537890 info@lawline.ie

 • It can help to ensure that the child’s best interests are met.

-Informal Access is an agreement that is made between the parents of a child themselves.
-This type of access arrangement is typically made when the parents are able to communicate with each other and reach an agreement that is in the best interests of the child.
-An informal access arrangement can be written down or verbal, but it is not legally binding.
-This means that either parent can change the terms of the arrangement at any time.
+Informal access is an agreement made directly between the parents of a child.
+This type of access arrangement is usually established when the parents can communicate and reach an agreement that serves the best interests of the child.
+An informal access arrangement can be either written or verbal, but it is not legally binding.
+This means that either parent can alter the terms of the arrangement at any time.

-Ideally, it’s best if the parents can come to an informal access arrangement.
-The informal arrangements can be more flexible and adaptable to changing circumstances, and they can save expense.
-However, if parents are unable to reach an agreement, they may need to consider applying for a court-ordered access arrangement.
-If parents have agreed an access arrangement, they can apply to the court to have this arrangement made a rule of court.
+Ideally, it is best if parents can agree on an informal access arrangement.
+Such arrangements are more flexible and adaptable to changing circumstances, and they can also save costs.
+However, if parents cannot reach an agreement, they may need to consider applying for a court-ordered access arrangement.
+If parents have already agreed on an access arrangement, they can apply to the court to have this arrangement made into a formal order court.

-What are Section 32 and Section 47 Reports?
+What are Section 32 (District Court) and Section 47 Reports (Circuit Court)?

 A Section 32 report is applicable in the District Court and a Section 47 report is applicable to the Circuit Court.